Meet the Senior Management Team & Trustees

 Simon brings to the DZP board, a wealth of commercial expertise gained over 30 years building and running DCW.
 He is passionate about protecting the environment in which we live and takes a keen interest in the protection of vital habitats and endangered wildlife.

-Mark Collings is the Chief Executive of Routeway Centre Limited, a Plymouth based charity supporting socially excluded families.
+Mark Collings, retired, was the Chief Executive of Routeway Centre Limited, a Plymouth based charity supporting socially excluded families.
 Their work includes short breaks for disabled children, mental health support, worklessness, victims of crime, and domestic and sexual abuse victims.

 Mark has had a varied career ranging from being a chef, to running pubs, hotels, and restaurants.
 He started in the voluntary sector in 2001, finding that putting people before profit was far more rewarding, and has applied his business skills and experiences to developing successful social impact projects.